tpuschel/duality/core/README.md

 - `_ <: (T-Map Elim)` &nbsp; => &nbsp; Maybe
 - `v <: v` &nbsp; => &nbsp; Yes
 - `_ <: (Var)` &nbsp; => &nbsp; Maybe

+This is already a pretty neat calculus.
+We can construct individual mappings (E-Maps) and families of mappings based on the relationship of the output to the input (T-Map).

+As we've seen with the explanation of positive and negative type maps however, there is a need to be able to represent the conjunction and disjunction of objects in our calculus.

+## Better together (except during a pandemic)

+Representing con- and disjunction is pretty easy: We use a binary infix '&' for conjunctions, and a binary infix '|' for disjunctions.

+Defining their role in subtyping helps to understand their behavior as a type:

+Conjunction:
+  - `A & B <: X` &nbsp; => &nbsp; `A <: X` &nbsp; | &nbsp; `B <: X`

+    Intuition: I want X and you've given me A and B. I'm satisfied if at least one of A or B is compatible with X.

+  - `X <: A & B` &nbsp; => &nbsp; `X <: A` &nbsp; & &nbsp; `X <: B`

+    Intuition: I want both A and B and you've given me X. I'm satisfied if X is compatible with both A and B.

+Disjunction:
+  - `A | B <: X` &nbsp; => &nbsp; `A <: X` &nbsp; & &nbsp; `B <: X`

+    Intuition: I want X and you've given me A or B. I'm satisfied if both of A or B is compatible with X.

+  - `X <: A | B` &nbsp; => &nbsp; `X <: A` &nbsp; | &nbsp; `X <: B`

+    Intuition: I want either A or B and you've given me X. I'm satisfied if X is compatible with at least one of A or B.

+Just like equality maps and type maps, conjunction and disjunction are essentially the same construct, differing only in their behavior as a type and are distinguised by only 1 bit of information.

+Going forward, conjunction will be named `positive junction` (Pos Jun) and disjunction `negative junction` (Neg Jun).

+Their interpretation as a value follows the pattern too, in that both can be used interchangeably on the value level.
+Therefore, they both have the same type; positive junction:

+`type-of (e1 & e2)` &nbsp; => &nbsp; `(type-of e1) & (type-of e2)`

+`type-of (e1 | e2)` &nbsp; => &nbsp; `(type-of e1) & (type-of e2)`

+These type-of rules makes it easy to see how to construct an object of type (Pos Jun); just form either positive or negative junctions.

+As an example, assume that string literals and integers are part of the calculus:

+`(("name" -> "Simon") & ("age" -> 62)) ! "age" ~> Int`

+This would lead to the check:

+`("name" -> String) & ("age" -> Int) <: "age" ~> Int`

+decomposing into:

+`"name" -> String <: "age" ~> Int`

+which fails, and

+`"age" -> Int <: "age" ~> Int`

+which succeeds, making the whole check succeed.

+On the operational side, the process is very similar: First try the first part of the conjunction, then if it failed, the second.

+The result of this particular expression is, unsuprisingly, `62`.

+This example should be reminiscent of an existing construct present in most programming languages: records.
+Only in this calculus, **records are not a primitive construct**, but instead the emergent behavior of completely orthogonal constructs.

+This is an example of a wider pattern with DCC: Exisiting constructs present in other programming languages get reformulated in more fundamental terms, resulting in a simpler, easier to understand yet equally if not more powerful language.

+Also, note how eliminating a conjunction is the same as indirect branching.

+## Do.
+Or do not.
+There is no try.
+(He's lying, there totally is.)

+How do negative junctions come about, however?
+While their existence is already necessitated by positive junctions alone, there is also a very interesting new construct whose type is best characterized by negative junctions.

+Remember that every elimination in DCC at any given time is either known to succeed or fail, or be indeterminate.
+It would be neat if there was a construct that could act upon that information, behaving one way if the elimination is ultimately successful, and behaving another if it is not.

+That construct is called &nbsp; `else` &nbsp;, and acts as a binary infix operator, like the junctions above.

+In contrast to the junctions however, 'else' only has meaning on the value level.
+As a type it is more similar to eliminations and variables; being present in expressions evaluation hasn't reached yet.

+Its behavior is relatively straightforward:

+Evaluating &nbsp; `e1 else e2` &nbsp;:
+- Evaluate e1: if it succeeds, yield e1.
+- If it fails, evaluate e2 and yield the result of that.
+- If the result is indeterminate, yield `e1 else e2`.

+In this way, 'else' implements direct branching without needing an if-like construct; Instead of formulating Boolean expressions and acting on that, DCC uses the ternary status inherent in all of its objects.

+'Else' is an expression that is either one or the other of its constituents, and its type reflects that:

+`type-of (e1 else e2)` &nbsp; => &nbsp; `(type-of e1) | (type-of e2)`

 { Further content coming soon. }